-Nitrogen treatments for corn were changed in 2008 and these are reflected in the 2009 and 2010 cotton yields.
-Nitrogen rates were decreased overall and application ratios became of interest.
+A new N management study was initiated in 2008 to examine the interaction of N rates and application ratios.
+The ratios varied from 100% preplant N to 100% sidedress N. Nitrogen rates were decreased overall and application ratios became of interest.
 Cotton yields in 2009 did reflect some indication of residual response with a significantly higher yield (1138 and 1145 lb/acre) at the higher N rates (220 and 260 lb N/acre, respectively) compared to the lowest N rate (1109 lb/acre at 180 lb N/acre), all of which were applied to the corn.
 The results were more pronounced in 2010 with cotton lint yields of 899, 940, 935, and 1000 lb/acre for the 140, 180, 220, and 260 lb N/acre applications to corn.
 This has been the greatest residual response to date.
-Based on cotton yields from the first study, there appeared to be little buildup of residual N from higher N applications on corn.
-In the last few years cotton yields have been more influenced by the previous corn fertilization scheme.
-Rainfall and temperature provide the greatest influence on microbial activity and microbiological transformation in the soil.
+Lint yields in 2011 were not significantly influenced by N management on corn in 2010, even though 2010 corn yields were lower than other years.
+The 2011 corn yields were extremely low as a result of delays in irrigation.
+Even though the field received irrigation, it occurred after significant damage to the corn crop.
+Corn yields in 2011 were less than 100 bu/acre for most N rates and application systems.
+With these lower yields, one should expect more residual N remaining since the crop was unable to utilize the applied N. The 2012 cotton crop did show some increase due to residual N but only between the 140 and 180 lb N/acre rates.
+There was no further increase at the higher N rates applied to corn.